 Weisz, who was born Sept.
 28, 1957, was a retired attorney who practiced real estate and personal injury law for more than 30 years.
 He was the founder of Smith Tandy Group and Haddon Communities, both in Columbus.

 Rabbi Eli Dessler, financial director of the Hebrew Academy, has known Weisz for 58 years.
-He and Weisz were classmates at the Hebrew Academy.
+He and Weisz were classmates at Hebrew Academy.

-Dessler said he had just landed at the airport from a trip to New York when he heard that his friend had passed.
+Dessler said he had just landed at the airport from a trip to New York when he heard his friend had passed.
 He spoke to the Columbus Jewish News while driving to attend the funeral.

 “Michael was extremely friendly, very warm and a good student.
 His Judaism was very important to him,” he said.
 “He was able to speak to anybody.
 He was an impeccable businessman with a sterling reputation, and he lived by those guidelines.”